-A merger between Canal Bank (1831) and Citizens Bank of Louisiana (1833) created the Canal Commercial Trust and Savings bank in 1924.
+A merger between Canal Bank (1831) and Citizens Bank of Louisiana (1833) created the Canal Commercial Trust and Savings Bank in 1924.

 Stop 4 - Seger/Rees House at 405-407 Delaronde St.

-Built in the Greek Revival style, this type of house known as a double gallery house, named for the two front porches.
+Built in the Greek Revival style, this type of house known as a double gallery house, is named for the two front porches.

 The live oak on the side of the home is estimated to be 200 years old.